/

 Kristen Hoyt places her hand on a Bible held by Comal County Clerk Bobbie Koepp as she is sworn in as county judge by District Court Judge Gary Steel Thursday, March 3.
 Image courtesy of Comal County.

-Former Comal County Tax Assessor-Collector Kristen Hoyt was sworn in as county judge today by 274th Judicial District Judge Gary Steel after county commissioners emerged from behind a closed-door executive session and voted unanimously to approve her appointment.
+Former Comal County Tax Assessor-Collector Kristen Hoyt was sworn in as interim county judge today by 274th Judicial District Judge Gary Steel after county commissioners emerged from behind a closed-door executive session and voted unanimously to approve her appointment.

-Interim County Judge and Pct.
+As commissioners wrapped up their weekly meeting, interim County Judge and Pct.
 2 Commissioner Scott Haag wept after commissioners approved a motion by Pct.
 3 Commissioner Kevin Webb to appoint Hoyt.

 “This has been a very difficult process, Judge Krause meant a lot to all of us,” Webb told Haag, who is stepping down.
 “I can’t thank you enough.”